The art of Aunty Julie Freeman

 Aunty Julie Freeman, Nir-ing djamaru (Rush cutters), 2024.

-On Saturday, 2 November 2024, the Bundanon Art Museum celebrated the opening of the exhibition bagan bariwariganyan: echoes of country, a creative collaboration between Gweagal / Wandiwandian storyteller and artist Aunty Julie Freeman, leading Walbunja / Ngarigo artist Aunty Cheryl Davison, and Wiradyuri / Kamilaroi artist Jonathan Jones.
-It ran through to 9 February 2025 and included Aunty Julie's first solo exhibition.
+On Saturday, 2 November 2024, the Bundanon Art Museum will celebrate the opening of the exhibition bagan bariwariganyan: echoes of country, a creative collaboration between Gweagal / Wandiwandian storyteller and artist Aunty Julie Freeman, leading Walbunja / Ngarigo artist Aunty Cheryl Davison, and Wiradyuri / Kamilaroi artist Jonathan Jones.
+It will run through to 9 February 2025 and include Aunty Julie's first solo exhibition.

 The present writer, being a non-Indigenous Illawarra historian, had visited Aunty Julie at Wreck Bay during April 2024 to discuss Shoalhaven Indigenous cultural heritage issues, in association with a presentation that month to a group of Elders and community at Nowra.
 During the visit there was an opportunity to view some of Aunty Julie's magnificent artworks in anticipation of the forthcoming exhibition.
 The writer was amazed by the few then being worked on - they were graphically stunning in both expression of the essence of a traditional Shoalhaven Dreaming story, and artistic execution through the use of synthetic polymer paint on large canvases.
 The clarity of Aunt Julie's imagery, use of colour, and a distinct style incorporating traditional Aboriginal dot painting and motifs, revealed through fine brush work, drew in the present writer, who immediately sought more information on the stories being told.
 Unfortunately time ran out that day, and such revelations and yarning would have to wait for another time....